nils-n/meetings-reminder-system/README.md

     - Restrict edit to 'only me'
 - Crete a second google account for the application and invite it to the sheet (File > Share in the first account).
 - This second user can now only read the participant sheet, but not edit it (while still being able to edit and read data on the schedule sheet which are harmless)
+- Use this second user for access from your application, and the first user to manage the participants.

 ### Deployment on Heroku